Supporting Health & Healing

 Extended, thoughtful support— delving into unhelpful lifestyle habits or patterns of thinking, providing a compassionate, open space for discussion and reflection on subjects such as anxiety and stress, disordered eating, menopause, neurological conditions, cancer treatment and recovery.
-Mentoring sessions include yoga therapy and instruction which is appropriate for women, respecting their body, cycles, and life-stages.
+Mentoring sessions include yoga therapy which is appropriate for women, respecting their body, cycles, and life-stages.